Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 GitHub](https://github.com/Allegheny-Computer-Science-600610-25-26)

 This course relies heavily on the above GitHub organization.
-Your work will be assigned and evaluated on and crucial communication distributed through these the GitHub platform.
+Your work will be assigned and evaluated on and crucial communication distributed through the GitHub platform.
 You are responsible for accepting and maintaining GitHub repositories for each of the assigned course projects.
 Repositories include completion- and submission-specific instructions via `README` files.
 Many of these operations feature using GitHub's tagging mechanism to release PDFs of